CodeMell/Reading-Notes/201/Class11/class11.md

 2. Grid container, grid item, and grid line are a few important terms to understand when using Grid.
 Please describe these terms in a few sentences.
-- Grid container is a element on which display: grid is applied grid item is the children (i.e. direct descendants) of the grid container grid line is the dividing lines that make up the structure of the grid
+- Grid container is a element on which display: grid is applied Grid item is the children (i.e. direct descendants) of the grid container Grid line is the dividing lines that make up the structure of the grid

 [Responsive Images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)

 1. Besides making a site visually appealing across different screen sizes, why should developers make images responsive?
-- help with the art direction of a site
+- help with the art direction and useable of a site

 2. Define the following <img> attributes srcset and sizes.
 Write an example of how they are used.
 - srcset defines the set of images we will allow the browser to choose between, and what size each image is sizes defines a set of media conditions (e.g. screen widths) and indicates what image size would be best to choose

 3. How is srcset more helpful for responsive images than CSS or JavaScript?
--
+- still work with out css or javaScript

 ## Bookmark and Review